 The Undoing Project Review

-I have long been interested in the intersection between economics psychology.
+I have long been interested in the intersection of economics psychology.

 So I was really looking forward to listening to “The Undoing Project”.
 And I wasn’t to be disappointed.